wp-plugins/mockup/readme.txt

 === Mockup ===
 Contributors: Eelco Tjallema
-Tags: mockup, design, presentation, website, screenshot, webdesign Requires at least: 3.1
+Tags: mockup, design, presentation, website, screenshot, webdesign Requires at least: 3.5
-Tested up to: 3.5
+Tested up to: 3.8
-Stable tag: 1.0.7
+Stable tag: 1.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The professional way to present your Web Designs!
+The professional way to present your designs!

 == Description ==

-Normally you can never be sure if your client is viewing your web designs properly.
+Normally you can never be sure if your client is viewing your designs properly.
 Now you can take control over the presentation.
-The first impression is the most important!
-With this plugin it is surprisingly easy to present your web designs the right way.
+With this plugin it's surprisingly easy to present your web designs the right way.

-With the Mockup plugin your clients will have the possibility to:
+With the Mockup plugin your customers will have the possibility to:

-*   Read your comments
-*   Add remarks
-*   Approve the design
+*   Approve the design.
+*   Add feedback to your design.
-*   See related designs quickly
+*   See related designs quickly.
+*   See the description you made.

-On the [website](http://www.mockupplugin.com) you can find [Demo’s](http://mockupplugin.com/demos/) and a [Step by step guide](http://mockupplugin.com/getting-started/).
+On the [website](http://www.mockupplugin.com) you can find [Demo’s](http://mockupplugin.com/demos/).

-The header, buttons and popup come from Twitter Bootstrap.

 == Installation ==